It’s important to know how to clean your Ninja Coffee Bar so you can hop to it when the light tells you its time (but ideally even before that).

 Descaling: How to Clean a Ninja Coffee Bar with Carafe

-- If you’re using a descaling solution on your Ninja Coffee Bar, follow the directions on the bottle to find out how much of that to add and how much water to use.
-If you’re going the white vinegar route, fill the water reservoir to the travel mug line (16 oz.) with that and then finish filling it to the Max Fill line with water.
+If you’re using a descaling solution on your Ninja Coffee Bar, follow the directions on the bottle to find out how much of what to add and how much water to use.
+If you’re going the white vinegar route, fill the water reservoir to the travel mug line (16 oz.) with that and then finish filling it to the Max Fill line with fresh water.

-- Wait about an hour.
-Stay close enough to the machine to hear it beep when it’s done with phase one or set a timer for about 55 to 60 minutes, but don’t push any buttons on the machine.
-You may think nothing is happening at first, as it doesn’t run the water/vinegar (or descaling solution) through the pot as quickly as it makes a pot of coffee.
+Wait for about an hour.
+Stay close enough to the coffee maker to hear it beep when it’s done with phase one or set a timer for about 55 to 60 minutes, but don’t push any buttons on the coffee machine.
+You may think nothing is happening at first, as it doesn’t run the water/vinegar solution (or descaling solution) through the pot as quickly as it makes a pot of coffee.
 Most of the water runs through toward the end of the cycle.

 How to Clean the Single Serve Ninja Coffee Bar

 The steps are really similar to the ones above.
-This is a more hands-on process than the one with the carafe.
-Take note of how much vinegar and water to use, as well.
+This is a more hand wash process than the one with the carafe.
+Take note of how much vinegar solution and water to use, as well.

-- If you have a single serve system without a carafe, fill to the 11 oz. cup line with white vinegar and then finish filling the reservoir to the Max Fill line with water.
+If you have a single server system without a carafe, fill to the 11 oz. cup line with white vinegar and then finish filling the reservoir to the Max Fill line with water.

-- Wait for the Ninja Coffee Bar to run water through the machine and watch for the CLEAN light to flash three times.
+Wait for the Ninja Coffee Bar to run water through the coffee maker and watch for the CLEAN light to flash three times.